EllyOkumuAzubi/TIME-SERIES-FORECAST-_-AR-MODELLING-/README.md

 15. **Scientific Research**: Time series analysis is used in various scientific fields to model and predict phenomena like climate change, population growth, and the spread of diseases.

 # THE AR MODEL

+Auto Regression Model - Is a regression model that makes a prediction of the current value based on the past value from that time series.
+Since the **previous value does not change** instanteneously, then it means that that the current value is based on the nearby previous value / values.

+**An advanced definition** is A linear model where current value are a sum of past outcomes multiplied by a numeric factor.